axelprog/codeSamplesLib/README.md

 [Object comparator](./objectChanges.js "Show object changes") - compare objects and return difference (use lodash)

 [Mongo DB copier](./dbMigrationScript.js "Mongo migration script") - script for copy mongo DB from one server to other by URL

+[UseEffectDebugger](./useEffectDebugger.ts "Debuger for useEffect calls) - useful scripd for debug react UseEffect calls (the idea is not mine)